parvkhandelwal30/Personal-Expense-Tracker/README.md

 4. Generate Report: Visualize your expenses category-wise.

 ✅ Data is saved automatically in a expenses.json file for seamless persistence across sessions.

+# 🧑‍💻 Author

+  Parv Khandelwal

+# 📧 Contact

+  For any queries, reach out at parvkhandelwal30@gmail.com